Four-acceleration

 and four-force

-The four-momentum of a particle is determined as the
+Four-momentum of a particle is determined as the

-where is the relativistic energy, is the three-vector of the relativistic
+is three-vector of the relativistic momentum

-momentum of the particle.
+of the particle.

 In order to calculate the four-force we need to apply

-the operator of proper-time-derivative to the four-momentum:
+the operator of proper-time-derivative to four-momentum:

 If the mass is constant, it can be taken out beyond